danielracz/lpv_mcss/README.md

 Daniel Racz, Martin Gonzalez, Mihaly Petreczky, Andras Benczur, Balint Daroczy,

 currently under submission to the journal Mathemarics of Control, Signals, and Systems (MCSS).

+# Usage

+The only requirement is the LPVcore package at https://gitlab.com/tothrola/LPVcore.
+Use the LPVmodelDiskV1.m for the figure generation.